Lee Si-hyeong: 2024–25 season

 Lee began the season by winning the 2024 Asian Open Trophy.
 He then competed at the 2024 Korean Universiade and Asian Games Qualifiers, where he finished third.
 With this result, Lee was selected to represent South Korea at the 2025 Winter World University Games.

 In late November, Lee would compete at the annual South Korean Ranking Competition, where he won the bronze medal.
 With this result, Lee was named to the 2025 Four Continents Championships team.
 One month later, he won the bronze medal at the 2025 South Korean Championships, earning a spot on the 2025 World team.

 In mid-January, Lee finished ninth at the 2025 Winter World University Games in Turin, Italy.
 One month later, although set to compete at the 2025 Four Continents Championships in Seoul, Lee was forced to withdraw on the day of the short program after dislocating his left shoulder that resulted from a hard fall he took during one of the practice sessions.
 He subsequently withdrew from the 2025 World Championships due to this injury.

+2025–26 season: Final competitive season

+Lee opened his season by competing on the 2025–26 Challenger Series, finishing ninth at the 2025 CS Kinoshita Group Cup, fourth at the 2025 CS Denis Ten Memorial Challenge, and sixth at the 2025 CS Trialeti Trophy.

+In January, he finished fifth at the 2026 South Korean Championships.
+Following the event, he announced his retirement from competitive figure skating.